t2-Kusumoto/InfoMapApp-Flask-And-PostgreSQL/README.md

 Here I mainly deal with out-of-stock information of drug stores and supermarkets (effect of COVID-19), but you can also use it for other purposes.
 (For example, information on the shortage of relief supplies during a disaster)

+Please change the text such as html according to your environment.

 ## local environment
 ```